William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

   - Precision surfaces finished on mill or lathe using re-used carbide tipped tools
   - may be too complicated for open day

+Feuerwehr
+  - local fire station can maybe send 2 or 3 people for community engagement and education

+Barbercue
+  - built using scrap refractory bricks from Lohner Ziegelei

 Moo or Moog?
   - Synthesiser using sampled cow moos

 The Electroterrorist
   - Fun opportunity for children and adults to poke a screwdriver around
   - simulated unsafe electrical things - ancient and modern
-  - with loud buzzers, lighting up electrocution warning signs, sirens, strobe lights, smoke machine, etc.
+  - with loud buzzers, lighting up electrocution warning signs, fire engine sirens, bells, strobe lights, smoke machine, etc.